ameredithmarks/Aquaculture/README.md

 - Next, I ran distance allocation on the SLOSH Cat 1 inundation raster with my new Nearshore Oyster Zone layer as a mask.
 This produced a layer in the water (of my Nearshore Oyster Zone) that had the value of the nearest SLOSH inundation pixel, showing the areas of water where nearby land has high inundation risk.

 ### Reclassification and Rasterization
-- The finalized Shellfish Safety and Waterbody Union was rasterized based on its regulatory score field.
 - A field was added to the Channel Buffer Layer to show that each area inside a polygon has a score of 0, so that in the final raster calculation, these areas will be excluded from ideal oyster areas.
+This layer was then rasterized.
 - SLOSH Inundation reclass Matrix comes from the idea that a small oyster reef may help attenuate *some* wave energy, but probably not a 15 foot storm surge.
 Ideally, an oyster reef would help mitigate 5-8 feet of inundation, while 0-2 feet can usually be handled by the existing environment since it's about the same as a high tide.
   - 0-2 feet: 1
   - 3-4 feet: 3